What's Kuradashi Tea

 Kuradashi teas, which have been enriched in wooden boxes in the granary for 1.5 years, since last May, are almost ready.
 Kuradashi teas have a deepened mellow and sweet taste and enhanced subtle noble aroma.
 We will begin to offer these limited edition teas within the next 10 days.
 Please wait and see!
 (We are now accepting pre-orders for Kuradashi Gyokuro and Kuradashi Sencha.)

-Sky has changed to autumn tone.
+Sky has changed to autumn tone. |

-Silver grass is part of autumn seven flowers which have been loved by tea masters for generations.
+Silver grass is part of autumn seven flowers which have been loved by tea masters for generations. |

-Murmur of a brook makes felt coolness in autumn.
+Murmur of a brook makes felt coolness in autumn. |

-As soon as coming Autumn, many kinds of insects appear.
+As soon as coming Autumn, many kinds of insects appear. |

-The leaves will start coloring in the autumn red and gold soon.
+Hearing autumn insects like cricket, bell bugs, and so on chirping.
+The leaves will start coloring in the autumn red and gold soon. |

-A kind of chrysanthemum near by our tea farm.
+Cosmos flowers near by our tea farm. |

-Kuradashi teas have been enriched for 1.5 years.
+Kuradashi teas have been enriched for 1.5 years. |

 End of Summer and Kuradashi Teas (Around Aug.
-25)
+23)

 In August, the summer heat was intense all over Japan.
 In a few areas, the temperature reached more than 40C (104F) and broke the record for the highest temperature.
 Even Kyoto reached above 38C (100F).
+The past couple of years have been extremely hot.

-And KANZAWA HADANI (a kind of tick) appeared much more than usual in Kyoto this summer.
-The farmers took care of them, too.
 Overall, this summer was not too severe for tea trees.
 The conditions were actually rather good for tea trees, though tea trees are innately strong against bad weather conditions.

 Autumn is going to be on its way soon and so are our seasonal autumn Kuradashi teas.
 Following traditional methods, our Kuradashi teas have been enriched in wooden boxes in the granary for one and a half years, since last May, and will be ready in a few more weeks.